knowledge-work/eslint-plugin-strict-dependencies/README.md

     "error",
     [
       /**
-       * example:
+       * Example:
-       * Components only allow dependencies in the following directions
+       * Limit the dependencies in the following directions
        * pages -> components/page -> components/ui
        */
       {